-While management believes the provisional amounts recorded during the six months ended July 29, 2018 and the year ended January 28, 2018 represent reasonable estimates of the ultimate impact U.S. tax reform will have on the Company's consolidated financial statements, it is possible the Company may continue to materially adjust these amounts for related administrative guidance, notices, implementation regulations, potential legislative amendments and interpretations as the Tax Act continues to evolve.
+While management believes the provisional amounts recorded during the nine months ended October 28, 2018 and the fiscal year ended January 28, 2018 represent reasonable estimates of the ultimate impact U.S. tax reform will have on the Company's consolidated financial statements, it is possible the Company may continue to materially adjust these amounts for related administrative guidance, notices, implementation regulations, potential legislative amendments and interpretations as the Tax Act continues to evolve.
 These adjustments could have an impact on the Company's Balance Sheets and Statements of Income.